lordblendi/py-steam-data-scraper/README.md

 # Steam data scraper

-Short script to scrape game details (title, developer, publisher, release date and genre) from steam.
+Short script to scrape game details (title, developer, publisher, release date and genre) from Steam.

+**Region locked games** cannot be fetched from steam.
+For example the Dishonored RHCP (Russian, Hungarian, Czech, Polish) version's id is 217980, but in another region is 205100.
+Because of this, I'll use the [SteamDB](https://steamdb.info) website

 ## How to run the script
 ```bash